 Web analytics Gathers information from the Business website only.
 In general, Web Analytics tells you about your traffic levels, referral sources, bounce rate, and user behavior on your website.

 Web Analytics mainly used to improve the user experience and conversion rate.
 Below are the few important analysis can be done through web analytics,

 Traffic source is about how you are getting most visitors to your website.
 Is it through social media, search engines or Referral Sites?
-Based on that information you can strategies your marketing campaign or write a blog or focusing on particular social media network.
+Based on that information you can strategize your marketing campaign or write a blog or focusing on a particular social media network.
 For example, if most of your visitors are coming from social media networks, use that information to brand your business more on Facebook, Twitter or any other social media platforms to boost your website traffic.

 This could be higher for any number of reasons may be,

 - Frequent pop-ups

 However, this metric helps you to improve your web design overall.